Azure/iot-hub-device-update/tools/AduCmdlets/README-bash.md

 ## Overview

-Bash script `create-adu-import-manifest.sh` can be used to create an *import manifest* to import an update into Azure Device Update.
+Bash script `create-adu-import-manifest.sh` can be used to create an *import manifest* to import an update into Device Update for IoT Hub.

 ## Usage